EdJoPaTo/website-stalker/README.md

 ### Notifications

-When changes on websites are detected they get saved to filesystem.
+When changes on websites are detected they get saved to the file system.
 When `--commit` is given a git commit is created.

 Additionally, you can get notified via Telegram, Slack, E-Mail, ...
-[pling](https://github.com/EdJoPaTo/pling) is used to send these notifications.
+[`pling`](https://github.com/EdJoPaTo/pling) is used to send these notifications.
 Check its documentation about which environment variables to specify in order to get notifications.

 Example with Telegram: